Tourmaline envelops you with courage and unveils your truth within.

 So where is tourmaline found?
 Tourmaline is mined around the world, from California to Brazil, Pakistan to Sri Lanka.
 It’s a gemstone that’s generous with its colorful gifts and presence

-Our tourmalines are sourced from: Afghanistan, Brazil, Madagascar, Mozambique, Nigeria, Pakistan, Sri Lanka and USA.
+Our tourmalines are sourced from: Brazil, Mozambique, Nigeria, Pakistan, Sri Lanka and USA.

 Schorl (aka black tourmaline)